Olivia de Havilland: Marriages and children

 On August 26, 1946, she married Marcus Goodrich, a U.S. Navy veteran, journalist, and author of the novel Delilah (1941).
-The marriage ended in divorce in 1953.
+De Havilland filed for divorce in 1952, writing in her suit that Goodrich had "pursued a course of cruel treatment" and had "wrongfully inflicted upon her grievous physical and mental suffering, all without provocation or any excuse whatsoever."
 They had one child, Benjamin Goodrich, who was born on September 27, 1949.
-He was diagnosed with Hodgkin's lymphoma at the age of 19 and graduated from the University of Texas.
+Benjamin was diagnosed with Hodgkin's lymphoma at the age of 19 and graduated from the University of Texas.
 He worked as a statistical analyst for Lockheed Missiles and Space Company in Sunnyvale, California, and as an international banking representative for the Texas Commerce Bank in Houston.
 He died on September 29, 1991, in Paris at the age of 42 of heart disease brought on by treatments for Hodgkin's disease, three weeks before the death of his father.

 On April 2, 1955, de Havilland married Pierre Galante, an executive editor for the magazine Paris Match.
 Her marriage to Galante prompted her relocation to Paris.
-The couple separated in 1962, but continued to live in the same house for another six years to raise their daughter together.
-Galante moved across the street and the two remained close, even after the finalisation of the divorce in 1979.
+The couple separated in 1962 for undisclosed reasons but continued to live in the same house for another six years to raise their daughter together.
+Galante moved across the street and the two remained close, even after the divorce was finalized in 1979.
 She looked after him during his final bout with lung cancer prior to his death in 1998.
 They had one child, Gisèle Galante, who was born on July 18, 1956.
-After studying law at the Université de Nanterre School of Law, she worked as a journalist in France and the United States.
-Since 1956, de Havilland lived in a three-storey house near the Bois de Boulogne in Paris.
+After studying law at the Paris Nanterre University School of Law, she worked as a journalist in France and the United States.
+From 1956, de Havilland lived in a three-storey house near the Bois de Boulogne in Paris.